 1 teaspoon ground roasted cumin (optional)

 2 - 3 teaspoons salt

 1. Mash tofu in bowl with hands or back of fork.
-Some call to drain the tofu, I find that it's fine the way it is.
-Just be sure it's the extra firm.
+Some call to drain the tofu, I find that it's fine the way it is if you make sure it's extra firm.

 2. Add remaining ingredients and mix well.
-Help to refrigerate for a bit before serving.
+It helps to refrigerate for a bit before serving.

 3. Smash between bread or do as I do and eat on a gluten free rice cracker.
-These thin crackers have become my favorite go-to.
-Try adding some zest as well with a tablespoon of your favorite relish, hot pepper garnish, or my pickled turmeric.
-I added some roasted pumpkin seeds here for fun.
+These delicious Mary's Gone Crackers have become my favorite go-to.
+Try adding some zest as well with a tablespoon of your favorite relish, hot pepper garnish, or my pickled turmeric and some roasted pumpkin or sunflower seeds for added crunch.

 The original recipe is in my second book Vegan Indian Cooking, page 206, if you want to follow along.
-Happy Cooking, folks!
+Happy Eating, folks!